Nordicwebteamvue/vsf-storyblok-sync/README.md

 `lazy`
 If true the image will be lazy loaded.
 Does not work if `div` is `true`

-#### `<sb-rich-text-resolver />`
+#### `<sb-rich-text />`

-Parse and convert the Storyblok Richtext field into html - https://www.storyblok.com/docs/richtext-field `<sb-rich-text-resolver :text="item.myRichTextField" />`
+Parse and convert the Storyblok RichText field into html - https://www.storyblok.com/docs/richtext-field `<sb-rich-text :text="item.myRichTextField" />`

 ##### Props
 `text`
-JSON object from Storyblok Richtext field
+JSON object from Storyblok RichText field

 ## Vue Storefront API